 - Vitamin A: Occurring in animal-derived foods and in plant foods as beta-carotene.

 What damages collagen?

-- High sugar consumption: a diet high in sugar increases the rate of glycation, a process whereby sugar in the blood attaches to proteins to form new molecules called advanced glycation end products (AGEs).
+High sugar consumption: A high-sugar diet increases the rate of glycation, a process where blood sugars attach to proteins to form new molecules called advanced glycation end products (AGEs).

-Nicotine also narrows the blood vessels in the outer layers of the skin, which reduces the delivery of nutrients and oxygen to the skin.
+Nicotine also narrows the blood vessels in the outer layers of the skin.
+This compromises skin health by reducing the delivery of nutrients and oxygen to the skin.